icewolfz/jiMUD/README.md

 ## Known Issues

+- NPM:
+  - When updating or install and you get `npm error code EALLOWGIT` you need to append -allow-git=all to the install/update command, `npm config set allow-git all --global` to set globaly for all, effects npm 12+
 - Linux:
   - Child windows on wayland are not correctly set to always on top of parent due to how wayland handles them, you can try setting to always on top for windows that support it, temp fix is to force x11 mode using `--ozone-platform=x11` command line argument
   - Tray icon: When app indicator is used on Linux, the click event is ignored, see [Electron docs for more limits](https://www.electronjs.org/docs/api/tray)